-Membranes separations are playing increasingly important roles in providing clean water to people and industry, environment protection and remedy, and energy conversion and storage, etc. The separation performances are dictated by the size, size distribution, geometry, and chemistry of membrane pores.
+Membranes separation is playing increasingly important roles in producing potable water, environment protection and remedy, and energy conversion and storage, etc. The separation performances are dictated by the size, size distribution, geometry, and chemistry of membrane pores.

 For more information, please read:

 Nondestructive creation of ordered nanopores by selective swelling of block copolymers: Toward homoporous membranes, Acc.
 Chem.
 Res.
 2016, 49, 1401-1408. [pdf]